powsybl/powsybl.github.io/docs/iidm/importer/iidm.md

 The `iidm.import.xml.throw-exception-if-extension-not-found` property is an optional property that defines if the XIIDM importer throws an exception while trying to import an unknown or undeserializable extension or if it just ignores it.
 Its default value is `false`.

+## iidm.import.xml.import-mode
+The `iidm.import.xml.import-mode` property is an optional property that defines the import mode of the XIIDM importer.

+Its possible values are :

+   - `IidmImportExportMode.UNIQUE_FILE`: Imports the network and its extensions from a unique file.

+   - `IidmImportExportMode.EXTENSIONS_IN_ONE_SEPARATED_FILE`: Imports the network from a file and the extensions from another file.
+      In this case if the network file name is network.xiidm, the extensions file name must be network-ext.xiidm.

+   - `IidmImportExportMode.ONE_SEPARATED_FILE_PER_EXTENSION_TYPE`: Imports the network from a file and each extension type from a separate file.
+      In this mode each extension file name must be networkName-extensionName.xiidm.
+      Example : if we have an extension file for the `loadFoo` extension type and our network name is `test`, the file name must be `test-loadFoo.xiidm`.

+The default value of this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

+## iidm.import.xml.extensions
+The `iidm.import.xml.extensions` property is an optional property that defines the list of extensions that we want to import by the XIIDM importer.
+By default all extensions will be imported.

 # Deprecated configuration properties for IIDM-XML importer